weikailin/theory-seminar/2-owf.md

 >    \Pr[\cA(1^n, f (x)) \in f^{-1}( f (x))] = 1.
 >    $$

-Equivalent to the long-open complexity problem: $NP \not\subseteq BPP$ and thus $NP \neq P$.
+This is implied by $NP \not\subseteq BPP$, which is a long-open complexity problem.
-Majority of $x$ are easy (even we set prob > 1/2), open if it is useful for encryption.
+Majority of $x$ are easy (even we set prob $\ge 1 - 1/poly$), open if it is useful for encryption.

-Note: nuPPT can store any poly, so more than poly are hard.
+Note: nuPPT can store any poly, so there may be more than poly are hard.

 #### **Attempt:**
 > A function $f : \bits \to \bits$ is one-way if both of the following hold: